vpalichev/clj-java-book-copy/35_ExamplesFromJacobSamples.md

   ITypeInfo  *ptinfo, //The type information that describes the interface.
   DISPID     dispidMember, //The member to be invoked.
 Use GetIDsOfNames or the object's documentation to obtain the DISPID.
   WORD       wFlags, //Flags describing the context of the Invoke call.
-  DISPPARAMS *pparams, //Pointer to a structure containing an array of arguments, an array of argument DISPIDs for named arguments, and counts for number of elements in the arrays.
+  DISPPARAMS *pparams, //Pointer to a structure containing an array of arguments,
+                       //an array of argument DISPIDs for named arguments, and counts for number of elements in the arrays.
   VARIANT    *pvarResult, //Pointer to where the result is to be stored, or Null if the caller expects no result.
-This argument is ignored if DISPATCH_PROPERTYPUT or DISPATCH_PROPERTYPUTREF is specified.
+                          //This argument is ignored if DISPATCH_PROPERTYPUT or DISPATCH_PROPERTYPUTREF is specified.
   EXCEPINFO  *pexcepinfo, //Pointer to a structure containing exception information.
-This structure should be filled in if DISP_E_EXCEPTION is returned.
+                          //This structure should be filled in if DISP_E_EXCEPTION is returned.
   UINT       *puArgErr //The index within rgvarg of the first argument that has an error.
-Arguments are stored in pdispparams->rgvarg in reverse order, so the first argument is the one with the highest index in the array.
-This parameter is returned only when the resulting return value is DISP_E_TYPEMISMATCH or DISP_E_PARAMNOTFOUND.
+                       //Arguments are stored in pdispparams->rgvarg in reverse order,
+                       //so the first argument is the one with the highest index in the array.
+                       //This parameter is returned only when the resulting return value is DISP_E_TYPEMISMATCH or DISP_E_PARAMNOTFOUND.
 );
 ```

+**wFlags:**

 **DISPATCH_METHOD**: The member is invoked as a method.
 If a property has the same name, both this and the DISPATCH_PROPERTYGET flag can be set.